ItaloPussi/WebProjects/acmeWebDesign/readme.md

 <a href="https://github.com/ItaloPussi/WebProjects/tree/master/acmeWebDesign/readme.pt.md">Versão em Português</a> 👈

-A project made to practice CSS Grid, semantics tag, responsive web design and Netlify deploy!
+A project made to practice CSS Grid, semantic tags, responsive web design and Netlify deploy!

 ## Use
 If you wanna see the preview of this project, just access the link: